 The bottom line

-Baking bread at home has never been easier.
-At this point, you probably know which kitchen appliance will have your preference.
-Each device has the same function, but the baking techniques can be very different.
-And to tell you the truth, our top choice remains the bread machine.
-It is convenient and faster than traditional methods.
+That said, our top choice remains the bread machine.
+It is still more convenient and faster than traditional methods.
 Also, it can help you bake several recipes, including those for special diets.
 No matter if you have a small or large kitchen, you will discover a suitable bread machine for your needs.